Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 • Antibiotics

-This mnemonic device is designed to help you remember which beta-blockers to use.
-B1 is used for the heart because you have one heart.
-Whereas B2 is used on the lungs because you have two lungs.
+This mnemonic is designed to help nursing students remember which beta-blockers to use.
+B1 is for the heart (because we have one heart) and B2 is for the lungs (we have two lungs).

-This mnemonic is designed to help nurses remember the activities of daily living.
-Understanding these activities can help understand whether a patient needs care at home, and what care they need.
-The letters stand for:
+This mnemonic can help nurses determine whether a patient needs care at home, and what care they need.
+The letters stand for routine daily activities.
+Specifically:

 • Bathing

-• Ambulation (walking or maneuvering around the space)
+• Ambulation (walking or maneuvering around a space)

 • Toileting